 By now you have probably heard about Adobe’s decision to stop development of Adobe Creative Suite (which includes such software as Photoshop and Illustrator) and move to a completely different subscription-only model.
 In short, Adobe does not want to sell packaged versions of its software anymore and wants you to instead pay for select software packages or the whole Creative Suite on a monthly basis.
-For example, today you can purchase Adobe Photoshop CS6 for $599 and own the license, which means that you can install it on your computer and use it whenever you want without limitations.
-With the new Adobe pricing strategy, you will no longer be able to purchase Photoshop that way – you will have to get a $20 per month subscription for using Photoshop alone (or $50 for the whole Creative Suite).
+With the new Adobe Creative Cloud subscription strategy, you will no longer be able to purchase boxed software – you will have to pay a monthly subscription for using either individual software such as Photoshop, or pay for the whole suite.
 There will be no other option.
-Software will be delivered over the Internet and once you get it installed, it will make occasional requests over the Internet to Adobe.com to verify your subscription level.
-Creative Cloud will work the same way that CS6 works today, except it will require an active subscription.
-When traveling without any Internet connectivity, the software will work for a limited amount of time (something like 30 days) before ceasing to work and requiring you to connect to the Internet.
+Software will be delivered over the Internet and once you get it installed, it will make occasional requests over the Internet to Adobe.com to verify your subscription status.

-Our readers might be wondering what we at Photography Life think about Adobe’s new pricing policy, so here is my personal take.
+Our readers might be wondering what we at Photography Life think about this change, so here is my personal take.
 I think this is by far the most arrogant and selfish decision on behalf of Adobe.
 While I actively use Photoshop, Illustrator and Lightroom software for my work, I am already considering alternatives at this point.
 Not because I find the pricing to be too high, but because I think what Adobe is doing is simply wrong.
-Read on to find out why.

 Adobe Software Update Past